sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 # 6 Serviceability and Debug
+show commands will help to see if the PAC is active on a port.
+All processing errors will be captured in syslog.
+Debug command output will be captured as part of tech support for offline analysis.

 # 7 Warm Boot Support
 Configured actions and counters should continue to work across warm reboot.